boukaryk/mywebsite1/content/english/blog/post-2.md

 title: tole and carreau.
 ---

-QWPNB sell de tole BAC simple and colour, tole 22 et 27, tole a souder. de toutes qualite.
+QWPNB sell different model of tole such as tole BAC, tole simple and colour, tole 22 et 27, tole a souder.

-Il y'a n'a aussi de carraux de toute qualite.
+There, you can find quality tole and carraux.